Robert Greenwald: Documentary work

 Greenwald turned to documentary filmmaking in 2002, executive-producing three political documentaries known as "The Un Trilogy": Unprecedented: The 2000 Presidential Election (2002); Uncovered: The Whole Truth About The Iraq War (2003), which Greenwald also directed; and Unconstitutional: The War on Our Civil Liberties.

 At Brave New Films, Greenwald has produced and directed numerous feature-length documentaries, along with many short films and videos.
 In 2013, Greenwald released War on Whistleblowers: Free Press and the National Security State and a documentary about the U.S. government's drone program, Unmanned: America's Drone Wars.
 His full-length feature documentary, Making a Killing: Guns, Greed, and the NRA (2015), illustrates the connection between gun industry profits and gun deaths in America.

 Following the release of 16 Women and Donald Trump, which featured women who publicly accused President Trump of sexual misconduct, Greenwald hosted three of the accusers at a December, 2017 press conference in New York.
 In 2018, Greenwald created a short film to thank three Black women targeted by Donald Trump entitled, Thanks.

 In 2019, Greenwald released Suppressed: The Fight to Vote about voter suppression in the 2018 Georgia election, in which Democrat Stacey Abrams narrowly lost to Republican Brian Kemp in the race for governor.
 Variety described the film as "scary and galvanizing" and said it demonstrated that "what happened in Georgia has implications that extend far beyond that race."
 The film was updated and released in April 2022 to expose voter suppression laws passed in 19 states across the United States.
 The 2022 film, entitled Suppressed and Sabotaged: The Fight to Vote features additional stories from voters in Florida, Arizona, and Texas.
+The updated version 2024 version of Suppressed and Sabotaged: The Fight to Vote highlights personal stories from Georgia voters during the controversial gubernatorial race between Stacey Abrams and Brian Kemp.